All resources

 So the flow is:

 Start with why it matters.
 Two-thirds of B2B buyers now rely on AI chatbots as much or more than Google when evaluating vendors.
-And 90% of higher-intent buyers clicked through to at least one cited source when they encountered AI Overviews during research.
+And 85% of sources are third-party, meaning to show in the answer you need to be mentioned in those sources.
 Being in the answer isn't just a visibility metric; it drives real traffic from buyers who are already close to a decision.

 Noble gets your client into those answers.